MaudClam/my_gnl_test/README.md

 Not an advanced developer (I'm just learning), I made this test for myself.
 Any comments will be greatly appreciated.

-1. cd to the folder with your fonctions
+1. cd to the folder with your functions
 2. git clone https://github.com/MaudClam/my_gnl_test
 3. cd my_gnl_test
 4. bash my_gnl_test.sh or my_gnl_test_bonus.sh